KxSystems/docs/docs/ref/maps.md

 ![Each Prior](../img/each-prior.png)
 </div>

-_Apply a binary map between each item of a list and its preceding item._
+_Apply a binary value between each item of a list and its preceding item._

-Syntax: `(m':)x`, `x m':y`
+Syntax: `(b':)x`, `x b':y`

-The Each Prior map takes a **binary** iterable and derives a variadic function.
+The Each Prior map takes a **binary** value and derives a variadic function.
-The derived function applies the iterable between each item of a list or dictionary and the item prior to it.
+The derived function applies the value between each item of a list or dictionary and the item prior to it.

 ```q
 q)(-':)1 1 2 3 5 8 13
 1 0 1 1 2 3 5
 ```

-The first item of a list has no prior item.
+The first item of a list has,by definition, no prior item.
 If the derived function is applied as a binary, its left argument is taken as the ‘seed’ – the value preceding the first item.

 ```q